 A Commitment to Learning

-At 9 Dots, we are committed to using research to improve teaching methods and build a better understanding of the learning process.
+At 9 Dots, we are committed to using research to improve the classroom experience for teachers and students.
 We collaborate with top universities, school districts, and research institutions to be on the forefront of computer science education research.

 A critical goal of our research initiatives is to impact the teaching practices we use at 9 Dots and on the teaching community at large.
 Our research findings play an integral role in how we teach and run our programs.
 In addition, we produce research papers and white papers to bring our findings to teaching institutions across the world.

 Recommendations for designing more inclusive CS classrooms

 It wasn’t always this way.
 Computing had once been considered “women’s work,” and software engineering, now a lucrative, prestigious, and male-dominated field, was an area led by women.
 And yet here we are in 2018, over three decades since the last time the rate of women majoring in computer science was rising and not declining, with women leaving the field on average at 10 years.